 There is full cell coverage for the Optus Network throughout the entire site.
 Wifi is available in the reception area only.

 There is a small IGA in Bulahdelah, 15 minutes away.
 You do have to pass this Supermarket on your way to the Cottages so it's a good pitt stop.
 For more variety, or specialty items you may want to visit a Woolworths or Coles in a major town on the way.
 Hawks Nest, Forster, Taree and Raymond Terrace are all good major stops, depending which direction you're coming from.

 Bed Quality (you're only there to sleep right?)

 Oh man....
 This Queen-Sized bed was sooooo goooooood.
 From the fireplace filling the cabin with natural warmth, an electric blanket and the softest, fluffiest doona I've ever experienced, this sleep was near perfect!
 Plenty of spare blankets available.
 With the Cottages being so open, you can let the natural light from the moon, stars and sunrise flood in or close up the blinds and enjoy 'no alarm clock' time.

 What's that pitter-patter?

 Don't be alarmed by the (extra) friendly Brush Turkeys that call the area home.
 They like to welcome themselves to new guests.
-Their claws making an obvious sound as they creep around the windows, making sure you know that they will happily eat up any food scraps you may have leftover.
+Their claws making an obvious sound as they creep around the balconies, making sure you know that they will happily eat up any food scraps you may have leftover.
 Remember, feeding them does encourage them, so if their naked red heads creep you out too much, just ignore them and give your scraps to the Chickens instead.

 Stand Out Feature of Bombah Point Eco Cottages